somm15/somm15.github.io/_posts/2022-03-23-last-podcast.md

 ## Sonos
 Now you can just add http://<hostnale>:>5203 as a radio station using the sonos app.
-You can configure an alarm using this radio station.
+You can configure an alarm to use this radio station.

+Quick & dirty, but it work!